by Frankenmuth Insurance

 Other standard features include replacement coverage on your inventory, contents and signs; coverage for employee dishonesty, theft and crime; safety services to help minimize risk; and more.

-To round out your policy to meet the specific needs of your shop, consider these options:
+To round out your policy to meet the specific needs of your auto repair shop, consider these options:

 Auto shops aren’t one-size-fits-all when it comes to coverage needs.
 Take time to evaluate the specific risks involved with your business.
 Then, talk to an agent about the right auto repair shop insurance for your business.